History of Silver Alert in Timeline

 In March 2006, the Oklahoma House of Representatives passed H.R.
 1075, a resolution calling for a Silver Alert system to find missing seniors.

-2006: Mattie's Call Inception
+2006: Inception of Mattie's Call

-September 2007: Silver Alert System Invoked in Texas
+September 2007: Silver Alert system invoked in Texas

-May 2008: Introduction of National Silver Alert Act
+May 2008: National Silver Alert Act introduced

 In September 2008, the National Silver Alert Act, H.R.
 6064, was passed by the House of Representatives by a voice vote.
+However, the 110th Congress adjourned before it could be considered in the U.S. Senate.

-October 2008: Florida Initiates Silver Alert Program
+October 2008: Florida's Silver Alert program initiated

-2008: North Carolina Silver Alert Results
+2008: North Carolina Silver Alert results

 In North Carolina, 128 Silver Alerts were issued in 2008, resulting in the safe recovery of 118 seniors.

-January 2009: Mattie's Call success rate
+January 2009: Mattie's Call success rate reported

-February 11, 2009: House Passes National Silver Alert Act
+February 11, 2009: National Silver Alert Act re-introduced and passed by the House

 In April 2009, Governor Brad Henry signed legislation permanently establishing the Silver Alert program in Oklahoma.

-2009: Florida Silver Alert Results
+2009: Florida Silver Alert program results

-In Florida during its first year (2008-2009), 136 Silver Alerts were issued, leading to 131 safe recoveries, 19 directly attributable to Silver Alert.
+In its first year (2008-2009), Florida issued 136 Silver Alerts, resulting in 131 safe recoveries.
+19 of these recoveries were directly attributable to Silver Alert.

 2012: Review of missing-senior programs

 On December 12, 2013, Senator Joe Manchin reintroduced the National Silver Alert Act as S.1814 in the 113th Congress.
+It was referred to the Senate Committee on the Judiciary but not voted on.